gardener/documentation/website/documentation/050-tutorials/content/howto/create-shoot-into-existing-aws-vpc/_index.md

 Gardener can create a new VPC, or use an existing one for your Shoot cluster.
 Depending on your needs you may want to create Shoot(s) into already created VPC.
 The tutorial describes how to create a Shoot cluster into existing AWS VPC.
 The steps are identical for Alicloud, Azure, and GCP.

-### TL;DR
+## TL;DR

 If `.spec.cloud.aws.networks.vpc.cidr` is specified, Gardener will create a new VPC with the given CIDR block and respectively will delete it on Shoot deletion.
 If `.spec.cloud.aws.networks.vpc.id` is specified, Gardener will use the existing VPC and respectively won't delete it on Shoot deletion.

-{{% notice note %}}
-It's not recommended to create a Shoot cluster into VPC that is managed by Gardener (that is created for another Shoot cluster).
+> It's not recommended to create a Shoot cluster into VPC that is managed by Gardener (that is created for another Shoot cluster).
 In this case the deletion of the initial Shoot cluster will fail to delete the VPC because there will be resources attached to it.
-Gardener won't delete any manually created (unmanaged) resources in your cloud provider account.
+> Gardener won't delete any manually created (unmanaged) resources in your cloud provider account.
-{{% /notice %}}

-### 1. Configure AWS CLI
+## 1. Configure AWS CLI

 The `aws configure` command is a convenient way to setup your AWS CLI.
 It will prompt you for your credentials and settings which will be used in the following AWS CLI invocations.